benmvp/slides/2018/reactnext/react-eco.md

 - For those of you who have been doing React for a while
   * Hopefully there'll be a thing or two that'll be new for you
   * If not, you can use the info I provide when your coworkers ask you why you picked a lib
-  * It no longer has to be "Because...
+  * Have a better argument than just "Because...
 I liked it?"

 /////